clintonksang/flutter-http-test-with-Mockito/README.md

-# Unit test for HTTP with Mockito
+# Unit and Widget test for HTTP with Mockito
 This is a "HTTP Mock test" for flutter using package `mockito` and `build_runner`.

 # 1. Steps Clone repository